 I came across it by chance in an Italian health food store.
 Supermarkets don’t sell it, not even in Italy, but you can find it (not very easily) online.
-I get my organic flour supplies from this shop in Luxembourg and I’m very happy with both quality and price (at cart level, enter Client N. 29668 + antya(at)queenketo(dot)com for a special discount).
+I get my organic flour supplies from this shop in Luxembourg and I’m very happy with both quality and price (at cart level, enter sponsorship code CmV5vIU8 for discount).
+They deliver Internationally.

 So now you know all about my secret ingredient.
 Let’s take a look at the perfect low carb oopsie cloud bread.